Pushpendra766/farmtool-rent/README.md

 ## What is Farm Rent ?

 Farm Rent is a web application for farming tools rental and for land on lease service.
-It is built using ReactJS, Tailwind CSS and Firebase for database.
+It is built using ReactJS, Tailwind CSS and Google Firebase for database.

 You can see the live preview [here](https://toolrent.netlify.app/)